Rob Cross: 2025

 Cross suffered an early exit at the 2025 World Championship, losing 3–1 to Scott Williams in the second round.

 Cross won his fifth World Series title at the 2025 Dutch Darts Masters, defeating Stephen Bunting 8–5 in the final.
 It was his first World Series title in Europe.
 He was victorious in the first Pro Tour event of the year, Players Championship 1, with a 7–3 win over Andrew Gilding in the semi-finals before beating Joe Cullen 8–3 in the final.
 Cross achieved his first televised nine-dart finish on night five of the 2025 Premier League in his 6–5 semi-final loss to Nathan Aspinall.
 He finished the league stage of the Premier League in seventh place on 14 points.

+2026

+At the 2026 World Championship, Cross reached the fourth round before losing 4–2 to defending champion Luke Littler.
+Cross was also omitted from the 2026 Premier League lineup, which saw him miss out on a place in the tournament for the first time since 2023.
+He reached the quarter-final of the UK Open, losing in a deciding leg to James Wade.
+Cross won his first title of the year at Players Championship 22, where he defeated Maik Kuivenhoven 8–5 in the final.
+He then reached the final of the Slovak Darts Open, losing 8–3 to Wessel Nijman.

 Personal life

-Cross spent the majority of his early life living in Edenbridge, Kent.
+Cross has four children.
+He spent the majority of his early life living in Edenbridge, Kent.
 He was an electrician before turning professional.
 His nickname, "Voltage", comes from his former profession.

 In June 2025, Cross was disqualified from being a company director for five years for failing to pay more than £450,000 in taxes.
 The Insolvency Service found that he had withdrawn over £300,000 from his company that should have gone to creditors.

+In a 2025 interview, Cross revealed he has attention deficit hyperactivity disorder (ADHD).